 Here are a few words about the books I’ve written.
-Most of them are available to buy, signed, in my Shop.
 My literary agency is David Luxton Associates.

 The Silence of the Stands: Finding the Joy in Football’s Lost Season (Bloomsbury, November 2022)